The Cost Segregation Playbook: From Study to Savings (And the #1 Trap to Avoid)

 Show Notes

-How to Hire the Right Firm
+Hiring the Right Firm

-Use the engineering firm.
-Always.
+Go with the engineering firm.
+Every time.

 What the Study Looks Like

-The four main buckets:
+The four asset buckets:

-5-year property: Carpet, appliances, decorative fixtures, window treatments, certain electrical and plumbing dedicated to specific equipment.
-On a $385,000 residential rental, this is typically $28,000 to $57,000.
+• 5-year property: Carpet, appliances, decorative fixtures, window treatments, certain electrical and plumbing dedicated to specific equipment.
+On a $385,000 residential rental, typically $28,000–$57,000.

-7-year property: Office furniture, specialized equipment.
+• 7-year property: Office furniture, specialized equipment.
 Less common in residential, more relevant for commercial.

-15-year property: Landscaping, parking lots, sidewalks, fencing, site utilities, land improvements.
-On a property with a paved lot and landscaping, this can be $23,000 to $75,000.
+• 15-year property: Landscaping, parking lots, sidewalks, fencing, site utilities, land improvements.
+On a property with a paved lot and landscaping, $23,000–$75,000.

-With 100% bonus depreciation, all the 5-year, 7-year, and 15-year property gets deducted in year one.
+With 100% bonus depreciation under the One Big Beautiful Bill Act, all 5-year, 7-year, and 15-year property gets deducted in year one.
 The 27.5/39-year property stays on straight-line.
-So your year-one deduction is the sum of all short-lived property, plus one year of straight-line on the building.
 On a $735,000 property with $221,000 in reclassified assets, that's a $221,000 bonus deduction plus $18,691 in straight-line.
 Total: $239,691 in year-one depreciation.
-Your NOI might be $53,000.
-Your paper loss is $186,691.
+If your NOI is $53,000, your paper loss is $186,691.

 The #1 Trap: Depreciation Recapture

-Example.
-You bought for $500,000.
+Example: You bought for $500,000.
 Cost seg gave you $150,000 in accelerated deductions.
 Your adjusted basis is now $350,000 (minus whatever straight-line depreciation you took).
 Sell for $600,000, and you owe capital gains tax on $100,000 of appreciation — plus 25% recapture on the $150,000 in accelerated depreciation.
 That's $37,500 in recapture tax alone.

 Was the cost seg still worth it?
 Depends on when you sell.
 If you held for 8 years and that $150,000 deduction shielded income taxed at 35%, you saved $52,500 in year one and owed $37,500 at sale.
 Net benefit: $15,000 — plus the time value of money on $52,500 for 8 years.
 That's real.
-But if you flip the property in 18 months?
-The recapture wipes out most of the benefit.

 The 1031 Escape Hatch

-That's the strategy.
-Cost seg in the early years to maximize cash flow and reduce taxes.
+That's the strategy: cost seg in the early years to maximize cash flow and reduce taxes.
 1031 exchange when you sell.
 Repeat.
 The depreciation recapture never comes due as long as you stay in the 1031 chain.
-It's legal.
-It's documented.
-And it's exactly how large-portfolio investors have operated for decades.
+It's legal, it's documented, and it's exactly how large-portfolio investors have operated for decades.

 If you bought a property two, five, even ten years ago and never did a cost-seg study, you're not out of luck.
 A look-back study reclassifies the assets retroactively.
 You file IRS Form 3115 — a change in accounting method — and take the entire cumulative catch-up deduction in the current tax year.
 No amended returns.
 No penalties.
+The Section 481(a) adjustment rolls the full catch-up into a single year.

 A $585,000 property bought in 2020 with $176,000 in reclassifiable assets?
 If you've been depreciating everything over 27.5 years, you've claimed about $32,000 on those components over five years.
 A cost-seg study reclassifies them and gives you $176,000 minus $32,000 — that's $144,000 in catch-up deductions.
 In one year.
 Your CPA files the 3115, and the deduction hits your current return.